afknapping/github-from-scratch/_posts/2013-12-01-introduction.md

 ### If possible, find a peer

 It's called "social coding" – and you cannot do that alone.
 In the material, there will be sections entitled "If you have a peer".
 Those are the parts that will show you what is so special about GitHub (and other online code collaboration tools, of course).
-On the next page, you will learn more about that.

 If you follow this guide on your own and not in a workshop, you can always ask questions by opening an issue on GitHub.